Commercial Driver FAQs in West Virginia

 - Class B: A single vehicle with a GVRW of 26,001 lbs. or more; or such a vehicle towing another that is less than 10,000 lbs.

 - Vehicles that are designed for 16 passengers or more, including the driver, and

 When do I not need a CDL?

-You do not need a West Virginia CDL if you are a non-resident, at least 21 years old, and have a valid CDL from another state.
+You do not need a West Virginia CDL if you are a non-resident, and have a valid CDL from another state.
 Farmers, military personnel, and operators of firefighting or rescue vehicles are exempt as well.
 More detailed information can be found in the CDL Manual.

 Where can I get training for a CDL?